SeanGreenbaum/Azure-VMCompute/README.md

 `Get-AzVMImage -Location EastUS -PublisherName MicrosoftWindowsServer -Offer WindowsServer -Skus 2022-datacenter-smalldisk-g2`
 - Auto Shutdown Time: Based on an Azure Automation account which must already exist.
 Creates a Tag on the VM object with specfied value
     - Accepted values: 1700, 2200, 2300, 2330, None
+- Install Failover Cluster Feature.
+Enable this checkbox to install the FailoverCluster feature and RSAT tools to the server

 ## In the High Availability Options section:
 This section covers the High Availability options for the VM(s) being deployed

 - Needs High Availability: Default option is No. Other options are Yes - Availability Zones, Yes - Availability Sets
     - No. The current deployment does not have any HA requirements of the Azure Platform.
 No other questions asked
     - Yes - Availability Zones.
 If set to Yes - Availability Zones, another drop down is exposed
         - Availability Zone: 1, 2 or 3.
 Resources are deployed into the specified Zone
     - Yes - Availability Sets.
 If set to Yes - Availability Sets, 2 new fields are exposed
         - Availability Set Action: Existing or New.
 If Existing, then new VMs are added to an existing Availability Set.
 If New, then a new Availability Set is created.
         - Availability Set Name: Name of the Availability Set.
 Create New or use Existing is determined based on prior input.